SixArm/mast-cell-help/topics/anaphylaxis-emergency-treatment/index.md

 Anaphylaxis emergency treatment in a pre-hospital setting:

-1. If symptoms are severe, or worsening quickly, then use emergency adrenaline auto-injector (a.k.a. brand name EpiPen), call an ambulance, and go immediately to a hospital emergency room.
+1. Use emergency adrenaline auto-injector (a.k.a. brand name EpiPen) and go immediately to a hospital emergency room.

 2. Avoid triggers: remove trigger or remove self from triggers.